 CONCLUSION:

-In the end, I believe that XR festivals like AIXR represent our cultural laboratories; places where imagination, technology, and ethics meet to explore what reality could become next.
-At the moment, AI is receiving all the attention but in the background, XR is continuing albeit slowly and steadily to come into its own.
+In the end, I believe that XR festivals like AIXR represent our cultural laboratories; places where imagination, technology, and ethics meet to explore what reality may evolve into.

 Thank you AIXR for inviting me!
 I wish that I could be there in Brussels to congratulate the winners!